 In fact, a competitor might snatch your client for this reason alone.
 Worst, if your client perceives you as a solution that could achieve a solution for a single business outcome, your value may be downgraded to a ‘commodity’ and thereby be at a higher churn risk due to pricing.

-Thereby, maximizing value does not merely mean accomplishing a clients desired outcome successfully.
+Thereby, maximizing value does not merely mean accomplishing a client’s desired outcome successfully.
 Instead, maximizing value stands for constantly and consistently providing ideas and opportunities to achieve additional outcomes as well.

-As such, it is imperative to design proper value playbooks that would allow you to easily open up the discussion with your executive stakeholder and demonstrate additional business outcomes they might be able to achieve.
+As such, it is imperative to design proper value playbooks that would allow you to easily open up the discussion with your executive stakeholders and demonstrate additional business outcomes they might be able to achieve.

-To put this more clearly, for clients, business value is created by repeatedly achieving additional business outcomes, beyond the first value delivered.
+To put this more clearly, for clients, the business value is created by repeatedly achieving additional business outcomes, beyond the first value delivered.

 For proven tactics to help you navigate through a strategic meeting with your client that would increase perceived value and place your client on the path of value maximization please download CSM Practice issued “6 Steps to Capturing Business Outcomes” Cheat Sheet.

 By using a structured methodology to understand your customers more effectively and aligning the solutions offered by your company according to their business needs is the best way to capture the desired business outcomes.
-Join me November 30th, 2018 at the Customer SuccessCon West in Berkeley where I share actual examples of how you too can set the stage to capture business outcomes in the most effective manner.
-Use discount code CSMP20 to get 20% off your conference ticket.